 - Number of organisations/clubs/sites signed up to promote CCD.

 - Baseline uptake of biosecurity among anglers – then future measurement of improvements to uptake.
-Particularly important for anglers travelling abroad and for foreign anglers visiting GB from abroad.
+Particularly important for anglers travelling abroad and for foreign anglers visiting NI from infested waters in GB or abroad.

 - Number of angling events organised by each relevant key actor which have provided cleaning facilities each year to demonstrate increasing trend.

 - Number of water assets/access points that provide cleaning facilities for anglers permanently or temporarily e.g. during peak season (and within that how many promote/police use of them).

 - Loughs Agency (Chair)

 - NIEA Invasive Non – Native Species Team (INNST) (Secretary)